2023 Best Value Allied Health Professions Undergraduate Certificate Schools in Nebraska

 Best Nebraska Schools for Affordable Quality for an Award Taking 1 to 4 Years in Allied Health Professions

-Our analysis found Central Community College to be the best value school for allied health professions students who want to pursue a undergraduate certificate in Nebraska.
-Located in the city of Grand Island, Central Community College is a public college with a moderately-sized student population.
+Our 2023 rankings named Central Community College the best value school in Nebraska for allied health professions students working on their undergraduate certificate.
+Located in the city of Grand Island, Central Community College is a public school with a medium-sized student population.

-The average tuition and fees for an in-state undergraduate at Mid-Plains Community College are $3,480 a year.
+The average tuition and fees for an in-state undergraduate at MCC are $3,285 a year.

 Full Allied Health Professions at Mid-Plains Community College Report